 Love’s companion is loyalty and both are grounded in gratitude.
 Live fearlessly with love and in loyalty.

-I AM HERE TO FEEL – and it is through feeling that we create.
+I AM HERE TO FEEL – It is through feeling that we create.

-Much of today’s seed can be paralleled with migrating birds who fly in a V formation; this why this seeds is: Know your V-Code.
+Much of today’s seed of trust can be paralleled with migrating birds who fly in a V formation.
+What is created depends on our ability to lead and to take time to rest, both done with honesty and trust – to ourselves first, which directs or dictates the wind of honesty and trust with others.
+This why this seeds is: Know your V-Code.

-Because we are now creating and involving others we need to define how far we will go to please or disappoint, to be right or to be happy, in order to fulfill our own desires.
+Because we are now involving others and we are creating through this chakra, it is important to define how far we will go to please or disappoint, to be right or to be happy, to give and to receive, in order to fulfill our own desires and ultimately the desires of others.
 I firmly believe in win-win-win and this is what this code must take into consideration.
-It a promise to always look for the three-way win in every circumstance.
+It is a commitment to always look for the three-way-win in every circumstance.
 Even though many contracts involve only two parties, there is always a third that is also being affected.
-Be aware of this: of who and how your agreements affect, because of what is created.
+Be aware of this; of who and how your agreements affect and what this creates, now and in the future.

 They say that humans can make up to 35,000 choices in a day.
 That means that we have 35,000 opportunities to shine or shame.
 Shame is defined as, “a painfulfeeling of humiliation or distress caused by the consciousness of wrong or foolish behaviour.”
 Shame is more than a painful emotion, it is also a physical sensation that is brought on by stress or distress.